hessrk01/terraform_template/README.md

 aws configure --profile terraform # you can put anything here other besides terraform, this is just the name of the profile I created.

 terraform explains using shared credentials - https://www.terraform.io/docs/providers/aws/index.html#shared-credentials-file

+## Initial Remote State
+An initial state needs to be created.
+Not using TerraGrunt...can't keep DRY.
+First *cd initial_remote_state* and *terraform init* Thus creating DynamoDB table and S3 Bucket for state.